Russia's foreign minister gets laughed at over Ukraine remarks at a global conference

 Ever since Russia's invasion in Ukraine, it has become rare for major international conferences to invite Russian officials.
 So, when an Indian think tank welcomed Russian Foreign Minister Sergei Lavrov to speak, it made for some awkward exchanges.

-This week, India's Observer Research Foundation gathered academics, businesses executives and diplomats from the G-20, or Group of 20 economies, for a conference in Delhi known as the Raisina Dialogue.
+This week, India's Observer Research Foundation gathered academics, business executives and diplomats from the G-20, or Group of 20 economies, for a conference in Delhi known as the Raisina Dialogue.

 On Friday, Lavrov took center stage of a Q&A session, where he voiced Moscow's views on the war in Ukraine.